IFIA LogoPutting Tribal Sovereignty

 We are excited to announce that the Native Youth i We are excited to announce that the Native Youth in Food and Agriculture Leadership Summit applications are now officially open!🦬🌻🐓 This is an incredible opportunity for any Native Youth between the ages of 18-24.
 The Summit will occur July 9-17 in Fayetteville, Arkansas.
 All travel and lodging expenses will be covered for those accepted.
 Don't miss out!
 Make sure to turn in your application by the deadline on March 20, 2026.

-Applications are available on our website indigenousfoodandag.com under "Youth Programs"
+Applications are available on our website indigenousfoodandag.com under "Youth Programs" or through the link in our bio!

 Follow on Instagram